-Both EEMs and EIMs typically require a home energy rating to provide the lender with the estimated monthly energy savings and the value of the energy efficiency measures — known as the Energy Savings Value.
-EEMs (and EIMs) are sponsored by federally insured mortgage programs (FHA and VA) and the conventional secondary mortgage market.
+To obtain an EEM a borrower typically must have a home energy rater or other trained professional conduct a home energy assessment or rating before financing is approved.
+This assessment verifies for the lender that the home is energy-efficient or will be energy efficient after energy efficient improvements are completed, and provides the lender with the estimated monthly energy savings and the value of the energy efficiency measures — known as the Energy Savings Value.
+EEMs are sponsored by federally insured mortgage programs (FHA and VA) and the conventional secondary mortgage market.
 Lenders can offer conventional EEMs, FHA EEMs, or VA EEMs.

-Conventional Energy Efficient Mortgages
+Conventional Energy Efficient Mortgage

 While Freddie Mac does not offer EEMS, they do allow underwriting flexibilities for energy efficient improvements with all of their offerings.
 Discuss this directly with your lender to find out more.

 Federal Housing Administration (FHA) Energy Efficient Mortgage Program